mv1388/aitoolbox/README.md

                            use_amp=False)
 ```

-Lastly, all the TrainingLoop versions also support training with **Automatic Mixed Precision**
+Lastly, all the TrainLoop versions also support training with **Automatic Mixed Precision**
 using the [Nvidia apex](https://github.com/NVIDIA/apex) extension.
 To use this feature the user first
 has to install the Nvidia apex library ([installation instructions](https://github.com/NVIDIA/apex#linux)).
 After that, the user only has to properly amp initialize the model and optimizer and finally set the TrainLoop parameter to `use_amp=True`.